adigio/adigio/README.md

-# 👋 Hi, I'm Alan Di Giovanni
+# Hey there, Alan Di Giovanni here! 👋  (but you can call me...
+Alan)

-I'm a passionate Full Stack Developer from Buenos Aires, Argentina.
-At 34, I'm proud to be a dad to my wonderful daughter Hada.
-I love building things—whether it's web apps or music compositions.
+I’m a Software Engineer from Buenos Aires, Argentina.
+At 34, I’m proud to be a dad to my amazing daughter, Hada 👧 — she’s my daily reminder of why I love creating things that matter.

+I build software for the web, mobile, and beyond — always exploring how to design systems that are clean, scalable, and meaningful.

 ## 👨‍💻 About Me

-- **Full Stack Developer / Software Engineer**
+- **Software Engineer** with a full-stack background
+- Passionate about **architecture, design patterns, and best practices**
-- Always learning and improving my skills
+- Always learning, improving, and sharing knowledge
-- Enthusiastic about best practices like DDD, SOLID, testing, and clean architecture
+- Advocate of **DDD**, **SOLID**, **testing**, and **clean architecture**

 ## 🛠️ Tech Stack